mparchment/salsabil-io/src/content/blog/hadith.md

 The objective of this stage is to begin studying the major books of hadith with comprehensive commentary and takhrij.

 - *Tarh al-Tathrib* by Wali al-Din al-’Iraqi

+This is an outstanding work on ahkam al-hadith.
+It is a completion of the commentary of the author's father on his own work, *Taqrib al-Asanid*.
+They comment on the hadith of the strongest narrators according to the structure of a sunan compilation.

 - *‘Ulum al-Hadith* by Ibn al-Salah